nadirabid/exercise_parser/README.md

 ### Exercise!

 ####  Now

-- [ ] List view of past workouts
+- [x] Add header in FeedView - currently it scrolls past the notch
-  - [ ] Should be cards based
+- [ ] EditorView
-  - [ ] Should have a "create"/"add button"
+  - [ ] Fix side padding
-- [ ] "add"/"create" view
+  - [ ] Save amount of time the workout took
-  - [ ] Simple text editor to create a list
+  - [ ] Add view indicator when exercise fails to resolve
-  - [ ] Button (top or bottom?) which allows user to insert new line item
+  - [ ] Create a view/input to let user name the workout
-    - [ ] Orrrrrr just automatically inserts empty line item at the bottom (might look "unsymetrical")
+  - [ ] Exercise search????
+BIG IFF

 #### Reminder (*important*)